yandex-cloud/docs/en/wiki/add-image.md

-# Embedding images
+# Inserting an image

-You can add images to Wiki pages by pasting them from the clipboard, by specifying links to external resource, or by uploading files to {{ wiki-name }}.
-To learn more about additional parameters for inserting images, see the [{#T}](static-markup/files.md) section.
+You can add images to Wiki pages by pasting them from the clipboard, specifying links to external resources, or uploading files to {{ wiki-name }}.
+To learn more about additional parameters for embedding images, see [{#T}](static-markup/files.md).

 {% if audience == "internal" %}

-To host and store images, we recommend using the [Jing](https://jing.yandex-team.ru/) corporate file hosting.
+We recommend using [Jing](https://jing.yandex-team.ru/), our corporate file hosting service, to host and store your images.

 {% endif %}